zumbov2/findR/README.md

 devtools::install_github("zumbov2/findR")
 ```
 ## Example `reminder`
 `reminder` serves as a memory aid for previously used code.
 Given a specific path, it searches for code examples of a function.
-Hits are printed one by one in the console.
+Hits are printed one by one to the console.
 In the example below, the number of lines displayed after the matching pattern (function) is specified using the argument `after`.
 ```
 reminder(func = "chordDiagram",
          path = "myDataViz",